 Physical Therapist Assistant (PTAP)

-Enrollment in the Physical Therapist Assistant Program (PTAP) courses is limited to those students who have been selected and admitted to the program.
-Program courses are sequenced by semester and must be taken as a group each semester per program requirements and policies.
+Enrollment in the Physical Therapist Assistant Program (PTAP) clinical courses is limited to those students who have been selected and admitted to the clinical phase of the program.
+Clinical courses are sequenced by semester and must be taken as a group each semester per program requirements and policies.

 - Functional Anatomy.
 (2-1-2)